 Technically the internal auditor doesn’t have to have qualifications, but if they do it’s a good idea to obtain copies of their certificates and store them within your management system.

 For your first internal audit pre-certification, you’ll need to arrange a full internal audit of the management system prior to your stage two certification visit.
 Your first internal audit should be scheduled for when the majority of your management system is in place, but don’t wait until it’s perfect or it will never happen.
-It’s common for the first internal audit to be based around the structure of the standard, but after this some organizations choose to make their internal audits process-based.
+It’s common for the first internal audit to be based around the structure of the standard, but after this some organisations choose to make their internal audits process-based.
 For example, an audit may address the sales process, the supplier management process or the software development process.

 Once you’re certified you have the option of spreading the internal audits out so that they cover all of the clauses of the standard over a three year period.
-This will depend on your scheduled internal audit plan, and how your organization wants to achieve this.
+This will depend on your scheduled internal audit plan, and how your organisation wants to achieve this.

 The main deliverable of the internal audit is the audit report which should contain details of any nonconformities found.
 It should also include observations, positive findings and details of all areas audited.
 You should use the findings within the internal audit as an action plan for improvements, and you should be well on the way to addressing these nonconformities by the time you get to your stage two certification audit.